daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

 I am an undergraduate student at Emory University studying Economics and Mathematics.
 Above all, I am an avid reader.
-Right now, I am reading [*The Yellow House*](https://www.nytimes.com/2019/08/05/books/review-yellow-house-sarah-broom.html) by Sarah Broom.
+Right now, I am reading [*The Mystery of the Kibbutz: Egalitarian Principles in a Capitalist World
+*](https://press.princeton.edu/books/hardcover/9780691177533/the-mystery-of-the-kibbutz) by Dr. Ran Abrimitzky.